spack/spack/lib/spack/docs/getting_started.rst

 Many installed compilers will work regardless of the environment they are called with.
-However, some installed compilers require ``$LD_LIBRARY_PATH`` or other environment variables to be set in order to run; Intel compilers are known for this.
-In such a case, you should tell Spack which module(s) to load in order to run the chosen compiler.
+However, some installed compilers require ``$LD_LIBRARY_PATH`` or other environment variables to be set in order to run; this is typcial for Intel and other proprietary compilers

+In such a case, you should tell Spack which module(s) to load in order to run the chosen compiler (If the compiler does not come with a module file, you might consider making one by hand).
 Spack will load this module into the environment ONLY when the compiler is run, and NOT in general for a package's ``install()`` method.
 See, for example, this ``compilers.yaml`` file:

 .. code-block:: yaml